Girl (5) rescued off Dublin beach after being swept out to sea on inflatable

 Rescue services at Portmarnock beach in Dubin.
 Photograph: Dublin Fire Brigade

-A five-year-old girl swept out to see on an inflatable device was rescued by three members of the public on Monday who took up to 20 minutes to swim back to shore.
+A five-year-old girl swept out to sea on an inflatable device was rescued by three members of the public on Monday who took up to 20 minutes to swim back to shore.

 The child was believed to have been on a lilo device of some description which was carried away from the beach at Portmarnock in north county Dublin by wind.